lpuettmann/automation-patents/README.md

 - `length_pattext`: Length of patent text as measured by the number of lines in [Google](https://www.google.com/googlebooks/uspto-patents-grants-text.html)'s text files.
 Number is missing for every last patent in the weekly files.
 - `cts`: Number of citations using Fung Institute data.
 - `cts_wt`: Number of weighted citations.
 See paper for explanation.
-- `owner`: The group of patent owner ("US firm", "foreigners", "governments", "universities" or missing/"NA").
+- `assignee`: The group of patent assignee ("US firm", "foreigners", "governments", "universities" or missing/"NA").
 We use the Fung Institute data to identify US firms, foreigners and governments and our own coding to find universities.

 ## 2. Industry level dataset